khadija0102/superstore-sales-analysis/README.md

 - The top-selling product was Global Troy™ Executive Leather Low-Back Tilter.
 - 3 of the top 10 products by sales generated negative profit.
 - High sales volume does not necessarily translate into high profitability.
-- Most discount observations were concentrated between 0% and 10%.
+- Most discount observations were concentrated between 0% and 10%, while higher discount levels had very limited observations.

 ## 📈 Dashboard Features